wagiminator/ATtiny85-TinyCandle/README.md

 }
 ```

-When compiled, the function for bit-banging a data byte requires only 18 bytes of flash.
+When compiled, the function for bit-banging a data byte requires only **18 bytes of flash**.
 The resulting timing values are shown in the following table:

 |Pulse|Parameter|Clock Cycles|Time|
 |:-|:-|-:|-:|